Get

 8. Fungal Infections

-Fungal infections can affect a dog’s lungs, but it can also impact their bones, eyes, and skin.
+Fungal infections can affect a dog’s lungs, but they can also impact their bones, eyes, and skin.
 This fungus is transmitted via contaminated soil, so dogs that dig or spend a lot of time outdoors, like hunting dogs and livestock guardian dogs, are at greatest risk.

 Coughing, anorexia, weight loss, lethargy, fever, swollen lymph nodes, and shortness of breath are all signs of a fungal infection.
 Since this fungus can get into so many parts of the body, dogs can experience localized signs of illness as well, like lameness in one leg.